StackStorm/st2docs/docs/source/development/index.rst

 For information on contributing an integration pack, please refer to the :doc:`Create and Contribute a Pack </reference/packs>` page.

-For an overview of core |st2| code structure, please refer to :doc:`Code structure </development/code_structure>`.
+For an overview of core StackStorm code structure, please refer to :doc:`Code structure </development/code_structure>`.

 Setting up a development environment
 ------------------------------------

-There are multiple ways for you to set up a development environment and get started with |st2| development.
+There are multiple ways for you to set up a development environment and get started with StackStorm development.

 The best and easiest approach is to use our Vagrant images which contains all the dependencies you need to get started.
 For more information, see `st2workroom / st2dev <https://github.com/StackStorm/st2workroom#st2dev>`_.

-Another approach is to install |st2| and all the dependencies from source on a server or VM of your liking.
-For more information about this approach, see :doc:`Installing |st2| from sources </development/sources>`.
+Another approach is to install StackStorm and all the dependencies from source on a server or VM of your liking.
+For more information about this approach, see :doc:`Installing StackStorm from sources </development/sources>`.

 General contribution guidelines
 -------------------------------